 Physical signs of depression include weight loss, excessive sleeping, reduced activity, etc. You might even notice your dog seems lethargic.

 Providing a stable environment and a lot of love is a good way to help your dog cope with changes.
 However, if you think your dog is struggling with depression, talk to your vet.

 You might also notice that your dog looks sad, but that should not necessarily cause panic.
 Elisabeth Geier at Rover wrote an article about dog sadness, what it is, and how to deal with it.

 Just being aware that your dog is struggling is the first step to helping them.
 Making sure they are getting enough love, walks, and mental and physical stimulation can also help relieve some symptoms.

-However, there are many things that affect your dog’s well-being that are outside of your control.
+However, there are many things that affect your dog’s well-being that is outside of your control.
 Dogs can read situations very well, which can affect their mood.
 Additionally, owners sometimes have a hard time identifying symptoms of mental health issues.
 By understanding the signs and common issues a dog faces, you are more like to detect them and help your companion.
 This is why it is important to look for the physical signs of mental health issues in your dog and seek help from a veterinarian if you have any concerns.